Spacetastics/Serendipity-Booksellers-Software-Development/README.md

-add include sting to relevant files readme needs to be formatted change all possible input validation to Y/N format with char variable checker
+add include sting to relevant files readme needs to be formatted change all possible input validation to Y/N format with char variable checker implement enum where appropriate vectors in cashier may not be necessary anymore because of new struct comments in files need to be updated